fazilnbr/SA01-OrderManagement/README.md

 $ make proto
 ```

-## Running the app
+## Refer The service Link to Running the Services

- Refer the service link

 ## Author